phalpern/WG21-halpern/n4034_destructive_move.md

 % Destructive Move | D4034
 % Pablo Halpern <phalpern@halpernwightsoftware.com>
-% 2014-05-24
+% 2014-05-25

 Abstract
 ========

-This paper proposes a function template for performing _destructive move_ operations -- a type of move construction where the moved-from object, instead of being left in a "valid but unspecified" state, is left in a destructed state.
+This paper proposes a function template for performing _destructive move_ operations -- a type of move construction where the moved-from object, instead of being left in a "valid, but unspecified" state, is left in a destructed state.
 I will show that this operation can be made non-throwing in a wider range of situations than a normal move constructor, and can be used to optimize crucial operations, such as reallocations within vectors.
 An array